Borrowing and Access Privileges

 - Digital Library and Online Exhibitions: Open access to digitized rare books (pre-1924), journals, trade literuature and manuscripts from the Libraries and Archives' library collections.

-Some of the branches are located in restricted areas requiring an appointment and registration with a form of identificiation, so please contact the branch staff to arrange a visit.
+Most of the branches are located in restricted areas requiring an appointment and registration with a form of identification, so please contact the branch staff to arrange a visit.
 For more information on each library branch and its access policies see the links below:

 - Smithsonian community: Branches and Reading Rooms (SI staff) includes information specifically for the Smithsonian community about accessing the Libraries and Archives' locations.
-See Borrowing and Requesting Materials below for more information.
+For more information, see Borrowing and Requesting Materials below, and Alerts and Access Updates (SI staff).

 Borrowing and Requesting Materials